-Authoritarian rulers are using algorithmic politics tighten their grip – and India proves the case
+Authoritarian rulers are using algorithmic politics to tighten their grip – India proves the case

 Why is it that at a time when human existence is threatened by climate change, the future of work is threatened by automation and the future of every other living beings on the planet are threatened by humans, we are increasingly electing regimes guaranteed to destroy life as we know it?

 There’s a frightening answer.
 Technology, which was supposed to make our lives better, is actually threatening the future of democracy.
-Without careful design and collective struggle, our default state might be to heighten authoritarianism, clamp down on dissent, reinforcing borders and erect new ones.
+Without careful design and collective struggle, our default state might be to heighten authoritarianism, clamp down on dissent, reinforce borders and erect new ones.

 Technology, it’s clear, plays a big role in strengthening the forces of authoritarianism.
 Eventually, it will play a big role in helping us imagining a better future.
 But the current moment belongs to authoritarian forces fighting for more than their fair share of a shrinking pie.
 One way they’re able to take more than they’re due is by drawing our attention away from where it needs to be, shifting our gaze towards powerless victims instead of tackling the problems these powerful forces have created.